scalar-labs/cassy/README.md

 ```

 When you want to upload incremental backups, please specify `"backup_type": 3` instead.
-You also need to specify `snapshot_id` because incremental backups are differences from a previous snapshot.
+You will also need to specify a `snapshot_id` because incremental backups are differences from a previous snapshot.

 ```
 # It asks each node to upload incremental backups to the specified location.